Forecast-it/API_V1/README.md

 ###API key security

 API keys grant full access to your Forecast.it account, and should be protected the same way you would protect your password.
 In particular, there are a few common scenarios to keep in mind when working with API keys:
-* Give each integration its own API key (at least use a few).
+* Give each integration its own API key (or at least use a few).
 If a specific API key is compromised, you can disable that key without disabling access to all of your other integrations.
 * Be careful not to expose the key to the public (such as in screenshots, videos, help documentation, etc).
 Remember that blurring your data isn't always enough.
 It's best to use "cut" functions in your graphics program to remove the data completely.
 * If a key needs to be shared, generate a new key so it can be disabled, if needed.
 Make sure never to email the API key; if your email account becomes compromised, the emailed key would allow hackers access to your Forecast.it account as well.